DiCanio/onyx-tag-usage-error/README.md

 This is just a simple project to illustrate an error that we experience in another more complex project when using onyx with tags.
 However, the basic structure is the same.

+This example right here is using onyx version 0.12.2 in combination with zookeeper version 3.5 and an embedded aeron.

 ## Usage

 1. build the project by invoking the build.sh using ```./build.sh```